kontent-ai/delivery-sdk-net/README.md

 Caching is transparent - once configured, all queries are automatically cached.
 Cache keys are built from query parameters, ensuring proper cache hits.

+**Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
+Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.

+If you implement a custom cache manager that stores raw payloads (typical for distributed caches), override the `StorageMode` property to return `CacheStorageMode.RawJson` so the SDK uses the raw JSON caching path.

 #### Detecting Cache Hits

 The SDK provides the `IsCacheHit` property on all delivery results to indicate when a response was served from the SDK's local cache: